ken-bimmel/jedi-on-tauntauns/rules/rules.md

 # Vehicles

 Vehicles are similar, but not the same as characters.
 Every vehicle will have a set of five Specs.
 Each of these Specs covers a range of activities you might perform while using the vehicle.
 Each Spec is a bonus or penalty that is applied to your character's roll whenever you make a Stat check to perform a related activity.
-Additionally, each vehicle can have a number of Modules that expand its capabilities.
+Additionally, each vehicle will have a number of Modules that define its capabilities.

 ## Specs

 Specs define the performance characteristics of a vehicle.
-All Specs start at a value of 0 and cannot be improved past 3.
-A Spec also cannot be reduced below -3.
+All Specs start at a value of 0 and cannot provide a bonus of more than 3.
+A Spec also cannot impose a penalty below -3.
+Specs are modified by the Modules that you have installed on the Vehicle.

 ### Speed